English 中文 日本語

 Recent litigation victories in which Mr. Fanelli has played a leading role have included helping to achieve one of the first dismissals of a corporate defendant on jurisdictional grounds in the sprawling In re Automotive Parts Antitrust Litigation, 2013 U.S. Dist.
 LEXIS 80337 (2013); and obtaining an early dismissal of novel resale price maintenance claims brought in federal court under New York's Donnelly Act.
 Worldhomecenter.com, Inc. v.
 KWC America, Inc., 2011 U.S. Dist.
 LEXIS 104496 (2011).

-Mr. Fanelli has expertise in a range of white collar and internal and governmental investigatory matters, including with respect to corruption, financial transactions, corporate governance, and the Foreign Corrupt Practices Act.
-Mr. Fanelli also has extensive experience in designing and implementing compliance programs.
+Mr. Fanelli has expertise in a range of white collar defense and internal and governmental investigatory matters, including with respect to corruption-related issues, financial transactions, NGOs, corporate governance, and compliance.

 - Represent a major airline in a putative class action alleging price fixing of transpacific fares and surcharges.

 - Obtained a complete dismissal of claims against KWC America, a manufacturer of high-end bathroom and kitchen fixtures, with respect to allegations of resale price maintenance.

 - Represented executives in investigations of collusion in the air cargo industry.
 No actions were taken against our clients.

 - Represented an international chemical manufacturer in grand jury investigations relating to various products.
 No action was taken against our client.